Policies for Second Degrees

 Requirements for a Second Graduate Degree

 Students are not permitted to be concurrently enrolled in more than one degree program at a time.
 After completing a graduate degree at South University a student may enroll in a second graduate degree program.
+Exceptions to this policy are outlined in the Second Graduate Degree Policy Concurrent Enrollment policy section.

 Students enrolled in a second graduate degree program are subject to the satisfactory academic progress, graduation requirements, and all other academic policies of that program.